mspbannister/ud120-projects/final_project/P5_submission.md

 Validation is the process of retaining a sample of the data set and using it to test the classifier once it has been tuned and trained.
 This is important, because if the classifier is only tuned using training and test sets, it may become overfitted to the test set and thus underperform in real life applications.
 The validation set therefore acts as a final check to ensure overfitting has not occurred.

 With small data sets such as the Enron set, the data sampling process that creates the training, test and validation sets can have a significant impact on the classifier’s performance – for example, if the distribution of data in the training set does not reflect that of the wider set.
-To overcome this, I used a cross-validation function (stratified shuffle split), which randomly splits the data into k samples and trains the classifier on each of the k-1 samples, before validating it on the remaining data.
+To overcome this, I used a cross-validation function, which randomly splits the data into k samples and trains the classifier on each of the k-1 samples, before validating it on the remaining data.
 The classifier’s performance is thus averaged across each of the samples.

+The specific function I used (```StratifiedShuffleSplit```) has the additional benefit of stratifying each random sample, such that the distribution of classes (i.e. POI and non-POI) in each sample reflects that of the larger data set.
+This is important, particularly in such a small and unevenly distributed data set, because otherwise there is no guarantee that each sample being used to train the classifier actually contains POI data for it to learn from.

 ## Evaluation